 Students who have opted to restrict all directory information in MyMAV will not appear in Maverick Connection unless it is specified as explained above.
 To insure that your name is included in the printed directory, you must make this change on or before Census Date for the fall term.

 For your name to be included in the souvenir commencement booklet and the graduation edition of the Shorthorn, you must insure that your privacy preference settings in MyMav are set to allow that inclusion.
 In addition to inclusion in these publications, your name will also be given to the University's official commencement photographer, the UT Arlington Bookstore, the Student Alumni Association and select other official commencement vendors who provide event products and services to graduates and their families.

 You have three options for indicating your inclusion preference in MyMav.
-Navigation to the privacy elections pages in MyMav (pdf).

 Option 1: Release Restrictions on Name(s).